In this guide, we'll cover the following concepts:

 It may take several seconds for Fleet osquery to send your device's data to Fleet.

 In the background, Fleet ran several checks to assess the security hygiene of your device.

 In Fleet, these checks are referred to as "policies."

-With osquery and Fleet, you can ask a multitude of questions to help you manage, monitor, and identify threats on your devices, but if you are just starting out, and unsure of what to ask, Fleet comes baked in with a query library of common questions.
+With Fleet, you can ask a multitude of questions to help you manage, monitor, and identify threats on your devices, but if you are just starting out, and unsure of what to ask, Fleet comes baked in with a query library of common questions.

 So, let's start by asking the following question about your device: